redhat-developer/vscode-microprofile/README.md

 This settings is set by default.

-## Extending MicroProfile Tools for VSCode
+## Extending Tools for MicroProfile

-By default MicroProfile Tools for VSCode provides:
+By default, Tools for MicroProfile provides:

 * Support for the `microprofile-config.properties` file (completion, validation, etc.) for the properties of MicroProfile specs (config, health, fault tolerance, etc.).
 * Support in java files (diagnostics, codelens, etc.) taking into account the API of each of the MicroProfile specs.